NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: Experiment with real data

 We also compare the transformer-based map-matching model with the RNN-based encoder-decoder model.
 The RNN-based encoder-decoder model and its variants have been adopted by \cite{ren2021mtrajrec,feng2020deepmm}.
 Feng et al. trained and evaluated DeepMM, the LSTM-based encoder-decoder with attention mechanism, with the trajectory data generated and recorded in part of Beijing containing 4,058 road segments, and the sampling interval of 60 seconds.
 They achieved the highest accuracy of 66\% \cite{feng2020deepmm}.
 Similarly, Ren et al. trained and evaluated MTrajRec, the GRU-based encoder-decoder with attention mechanism and multi-task learning component, with the trajectory data recorded in Jinan, Shandong with 2,571 road segments in the area, and they achieved the highest recall accuracy of 74.98\% for the data with a high sampling rate and 69.72\% for the data with a low-sampling rate \cite{ren2021mtrajrec}.
 In another research work, Liu et al. trained a graph-based encoder-decoder model with 64k trajectories collected in the northeast of Beijing with 8.5K road segments and achieved an accuracy of 66.22\% for trajectories with 30-second time intervals.
 They have also shown that their model outperformed MTrajRec \cite{liu2023graphmm}.

 The main components of the RNN-based encoder-decoder architecture are two layers: the embedding layer and the RNN layer.
 Therefore, the main difference between the RNN-based encoder-decoder with the transformer-based encoder-decoder is its recurrent layer versus the self-attention layer in the transformer.
-The architecture of the RNN-based encoder-decoder model is presented in Figure \ref{bigru}.
+The architecture of the RNN-based encoder-decoder model can be found in \cite{cho2014learning}.
 In an RNN-based encoder-decoder, during the encoding, the RNN layer processes all the tokens on the input sequence iteratively and reutilizes the hidden state of an iteration as the input for generating the hidden state for the next element.
 The last hidden state of the RNN is passed as input to the first iteration of the decoder.
 Therefore, when processing a sequence of inputs, the RNN layer generates a sequence of hidden states, with each hidden state being a function of the current input and the previous hidden state.
 In particular, a bidirectional Gated Recurrent Unit (Bi-GRU) in the RNN layer of the encoder, and a regular GRU in the RNN layer of the decoder are utilized.
-The structure of the Gated Recurrent Unit (GRU) is presented in figure \ref{gru}.
+The structure of the Gated Recurrent Unit (GRU) is presented by \cite{chung2014empirical}.

 GRU captures the sequential information in the data by maintaining an internal hidden state that evolves over time.
 It has a gating mechanism that controls the flow of information within the network, making it capable of learning and remembering longer sequences compared to traditional RNNs.
 The gating mechanism consists of an update gate and a reset gate, which control how much of the previous hidden state should be retained and how much new information should be incorporated in each time step.
 A Bi-GRU is a variant of the GRU architecture that processes input sequences in both forward and backward directions.
 The input sequence is fed into two separate GRU layers, one processing the input sequence in the forward direction and the other processing the input sequence in the backward direction.
 The outputs of the two layers at each time step are concatenated and passed to the next layer or used as the final output.
-The architecture of the GRU cell is shown in figure \ref{gru}.